code-not-found/code-not-found.github.io/_posts/graphql-java/2018-03-15-graphql-spring-boot-example.md

   <img src="{{ site.url }}/assets/images/posts/graphql-java/graphiql-welcome.png" alt="graphiql welcome">
 </figure>

-Let's start by creating a new greeting by using the <var>newGreeting</var> Mutation.
+We start by creating a new greeting by using the <var>newGreeting</var> Mutation.

 Notice how we first specify that we want a new greeting to be created with a "Hello Spring Boot GrapQL!" message.
 We then declare that we want the <var>id</var> and <var>message</var> fields of the greeting to be returned once it is created.

 ``` json
 mutation {